ElliDimo/ProgrammingAssignment3/CodeBook.md

     subjectX_test : test data frame of 2947 obs. and 1 variable - subject, as read from 'subject_test.txt' file
     subjectX_train : train data frame of 7352 obs. and 1 variable - subject, as read from 'subject_train.txt' file

-    2. Giving headers to the datasets dataX_test & dataX_train - labelling the data sets with the corresponding descriptive variable names from the names_features vector
+    2. Giving headers to the datasets dataX_test & dataX_train from the corresponding names in names_features vector

     3. Creating an 'Activity label' column in dataY_test & dataY_train data sets, corresponding to the activity number of each row, via the use of labels_mapping